Xatra1/upg/docs/README.md

 After setting up the proper directories, run ``make upg`` to compile the executable.

-You then have two options:
+You then have two options to install the program:
 ``make build-pkg`` - Builds and installs a Debian package.
 Requires dpkg.
 ``make install`` - Installs the program into the /usr/bin directory.